Shebana Coelho is a writer, director and filmmaker, originally from India, now based in New Mexico.

 Most recently, she directed and produced, Nasario remembers the Rio Puerco, a profile of New Mexico folklorist Nasario García, as h e encounters landscape and memory in the abandoned villages of the Rio Puerco valley where he grew up.
 The film was broadcast on New Mexico PBS in October 2017.

-She is currently working on The Good Manners of Colonized Subjects, a spoken dance performance project.
+She is currently working on The Good Manners of Colonized Subjects, a solo play featuring poetry and dance.

 For more info, please visit